MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/yammer-service-description/document-collaboration-features-in-yammer.md

 ## <a name="official-content"></a>Offizielle Inhalte
 <a name="bkmk_OfficialContent"> </a>

-Mark Dateien als offizielle und schreibgeschützt.
-Offizielle Inhalte wird in Suchergebnissen und Inhaltsverzeichnisse für einfachen Zugriff höher angezeigt.
+Markieren Sie Dateien als offiziell und schreibgeschützt.
+Zum leichteren Zugang werden offizielle Inhalte in Suchergebnissen und Inhalts-Verzeichnissen an höherer Stelle angezeigt.

 ## <a name="document-collaboration-features-across-yammer-plans"></a>Dokument-Zusammenarbeitsfunktionen in Yammer-Plänen
 <a name="bkmk_OfficialContent"> </a>